H.R. 1189: National Plan for Epilepsy Act

 6

-Agencies must share epilepsy data
+Agencies have to share their epilepsy data

 Who benefits from H.R.
 1189?